-Misbehaviour / Misdemeanours Minimum Penalty Maximum Penalty Did not attend Driver's breifing RM 200.00 and deletion of fastest qualifying time Late to attend Driver's breifing RM 100.00 Any scrutineering misdemeanour 30 seconds added to race time Disqualification Parc Ferme powertrain or fuel technical misdemeanour Disqualification Parc Ferme any other misdemeanour other than above 30 seconds Reposition Jump Start / accelerating before the Green Light is shown / not in start formation 15 seconds added to race time Contact bumper to bumper with no deviation and no damage No penalty Any sheet metal contact with no damage and no deviation No penalty Any contact causing deviation, with no damage, but loss of a position Reposition 15 seconds added to race time Any contact resulting in "damage" as defined by these guidelines Disqualification Disqualification and one (1) Round suspension.
+Misbehaviour / Misdemeanours Minimum Penalty Maximum Penalty Did not attend Driver's breifing RM 200.00 and deletion of fastest qualifying time Late to attend Driver's breifing RM 10 00.00 Any scrutineering misdemeanour 30 seconds added to race time Disqualification Parc Ferme powertrain or fuel technical misdemeanour Disqualification Parc Ferme any other misdemeanour other than above 30 seconds Reposition Jump Start / accelerating before the Green Light is shown / not in start formation 15 seconds added to race time Contact bumper to bumper with no deviation and no damage No penalty Any sheet metal contact with no damage and no deviation No penalty Any contact causing deviation, with no damage, but loss of a position Reposition 15 seconds added to race time Any contact resulting in "damage" as defined by these guidelines Disqualification Disqualification and one (1) Round suspension.
 Must be the next following Round Any contact resulting in a "punt" as defined by these guidelines 15 seconds added to race time Disqualification Any contact resulting in damage and punt Disqualification Disqualification and one (1) Round suspension.
 Must be the next following Round Passing under a yellow or double yellow and / or over-driving any yellow during Qualifying Deletion of fastest time Start from back of grid, or disqualification Passing under a yellow or double yellow and / or over-driving any yellow during a Race session 30 seconds added to race time Disqualification Crossing the white line when exiting the pitlane during Practice / Qualifying RM 100.00 fine and disqualification of fastest lap Crossing the white line when exiting the pitlane during Race 15 seconds added to race time Weaving on the straights to block the driver behind.
 Basically, any form of blocking.
 15 seconds added to race time 30 seconds added to race time Deliberately pushing other fellow racers out of track / Not providing minimum 'Racing Room' 15 seconds added to race time 30 seconds added to race time Fighting / Acting aggressively / Bad mouthing 15 seconds added to race time RM 2,000.00 fine and disqualification and up to one (1) Round suspension.
-Must be the 31 next following Round Speeding or Burn Outs in the Pit Lane 15 seconds added to race tin or RM 100.00 fine if during P

-Driving in the opposite direction in the Pit Lane; reversing in the pitlane under power RM 100. .00 fine Entering the Pit Lane through the Pit Lane exit RM 100.00 fine 30 Seconds and RM 100.00 fine Crossing the Start/Finish line for a second or more after Practice/Qualifying or Race Disqualification of fastest lap / 30 seconds added to race time / RM 100.00 fine 30 Seconds and RM 100.00 fine
+Must be the next following Round Misbehaviour during the event, shouting / screaming at Event Officials / other competitors etc RM 2,000.00 fine and disqualification and up to one (1) Round suspension.
+Must be the next following Round Speeding or Burn Outs in the Pit Lane 15 seconds added to race time; or RM 100.00 fine if during Practice or Qualifying Driving in the opposite direction in the Pit Lane; reversing in the pitlane under power RM 100.00 fine Entering the Pit Lane through the Pit Lane exit RM 100.00 fine 30 Seconds and RM 100.00 fine Crossing the Start/Finish line for a second or more after Practice/Qualifying or Race Disqualification of fastest lap / 30 seconds added to race time / RM 100.00 fine 30 Seconds and RM 100.00 fine